veeramakalivignesh/MammoGan/README.md

     python metrics/fid_rec.py -c <config>   # FID score on reconstructions python metrics/ppl.py -c <config>       # PPL score on generations python metrics/lpips.py -c <config>     # LPIPS score of reconstructions

+# MammoGan

 ## MammoGan environment check

-To run the MammoGan demo, you will have to download and extract the "mammogans_hd_result" folder (trained weights) in the home directory and make respective path changes in the config file ("./configs/mammogans_hd.yaml").
+To run the MammoGan demo, you will have to download and extract the "mammogans_hd_result" folder (trained weights) in the home directory and make respective path changes in the config file ("configs/mammogans_hd.yaml").
 Then run the following commands:

     cd ~/MammoGan
     export PYTHONPATH=$PYTHONPATH:$(pwd)